 A sweltering night of shouting along to Manics rarities whilst squeezed between racks of CDs.

 When I look back to 2003, I often think of it as a year of transformation, even if I didn’t realise it at the time.
-I was enjoying something of a gigging renaissance, going to more gigs that year that I had since I’d first moved to London in 1997.
+I was enjoying something of a gigging renaissance, going to more gigs that year than I had since I’d first moved to London in 1997.
 But unbeknownst to me, it would be my last year of youthful musical obsession, and the decade ahead would see my passion for gigs and bands dwindle – temporarily! – to almost nothing, as other interests and distractions took hold.

 However, all this was yet to come.
 In July 2003, I was still very much in Manics Obsession Mode, as evidence by this wall of my room in the hospital staff accommodation where I lived: